6

 The breeze sharpened as the little critters around ran away.

 "And I don't care."
-He tilted his head as if they were wrestlers in an argument.
+Kaito tilted his head as if they were wrestlers in an argument.

-Elena took a deep breath and traced her hand across the air, calming down the very forest and all its inhabitants.
+Elena took a deep breath and traced her hand across the air, calming down the very forest and all its inhabitants as if she were their gentle mother.

 "You should, stupid."
-Smiling proudly, his arms crossed over one another.
+Smiling proudly, Souta crossed his hands over one another.

 "Shut up already!"
 Elena groaned, dragging her hands on her face, worried that Mother Nature would act on her own.